vjotov/blockchain-for-devs-book/content/part-1-blockchain-networks-concepts/mining-and-mining-pools/mining-rewards-and-difficulty.md

 The block subsidy is a special transaction (called **"coinbase[^1]** transaction") that miners get to add **once per block**, with a pre-determined output amount.
 This is the only transaction that is allowed to not reference any inputs - it essentially creates new coins.
 In Bitcoin the subsidy started out at **50 BTC**, and is halved every **210,000 blocks**; at the time of writing this book, it's 12.5 BTC.
 It will go down to zero in the **year 2140**.

-The transaction fees are the difference between the sum of the inputs and the sum of the outputs - users determine what fees they want to pay by not using up the entire inputs, and miners determine what transactions they'll include in a block based on how much they will **profit**.
+The transaction fees are determined by the users, and miners pick what transactions they'll include in a block based on how much they will **profit**.
+This means there is essentially a "fee market", where users and miners agree on a price based on market principles.
 Usually miners are looking at **"Satoshis[^2] per byte"**, because there's a limit to how big blocks can be, so accepting a large transaction might mean not having room for several smaller ones.

+The end result is that if you want your transaction to be processed faster (or even *at all*), you have to offer an appropriate fee.
+Most wallets have "fee calculators" that will determine how much to pay automatically, based on whether you want "quick" or "regular" processing.

 # Mining Difficulty